paypal/nemo-core/README.md

 #### browser (optional)

 Browser you wish to automate.
-Make sure that your chosen webdriver has this browser option available
+Make sure that your chosen webdriver has this browser option available.
+While this is "optional" you must choose a browser.
+Either use this property or the "builders.forBrowser" option (see below).

 #### local (optional, defaults to false)